 Are there any alternatives?

 If anyone knows any services that look a little more modern than Text4Free, please leave me a comment below with your experience.
 I’m pretty sure I’ve tried all of them, and this one is my current recommendation, but I’m happy to change my mind.

+Edit: unfortunately I’m still yet to find anything that compares to this service, and I’ve researched many times since this article went live.
+It’s surprising that there’s (seemingly) so little demand for it.
 From a business perspective, being able to send text messages from a web interface is extremely handy for a wide number of applications.